-The KSU Code of Student Conduct applies to all students (graduate and undergraduate).
+The Kent State University Code of Student Conduct applies to both graduate and undergraduate students.
 Students are subject to educational sanctioning, including, but not limited to, probation, suspension or dismissal for violations of the code.

-- Students are to perform their own academic work according to the standards set by faculty members, departments/schools and academic colleges.
+- Students are to perform their own academic work according to the standards set by faculty members, departments, schools and colleges of the university.

-- University rules and regulations form parameters for individual behavior on and off campus, and follow the normative standards of behavior adhered to by the City of Kent and KSU communities.
-By virtue of a student’s enrollment at KSU, he/she consents to follow the policies and procedures of the University, including those outlined in the Code of Student Conduct.
+- University rules and regulations form parameters for individual behavior on and off campus, and follow the normative standards of behavior adhered to by the City of Kent and Kent State University communities.
+By virtue of a student’s enrollment at Kent State University, he/she consents to follow the policies and procedures of the university, including those outlined in the Code of Student Conduct.
 It is the student’s responsibility and in his/her interest to be familiar with all applicable conduct-related policies.